PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 If you are really geeking out right now try to make a number system with a base of 8, or 5, or 3!

 There is a number system called trinary that has a base of 3.
 Quantum computers use it because the switches in a quantum computer can be on, off, or half way, giving 3 possible symbols.
-You could use the symbols 1 (on) -1 (off) and 0 (half way) for trinary... or really any symbols.

 # lesson 2: Numbers can represent letters
-Now that we can use binary (`0`'s and `1`'s) to represent numbers, we can use those numbers to represent letters!
-For example the symbol "H" could be represented by the number "15", or in binary "1111" (or in hexadecimal "F").
+Now that we can use binary (`0`'s and `1`'s) to represent numbers, we can use those numbers to stand for letters!

+For example the symbol "H" could be represented by the number "15" (or in binary "1111", or in hexadecimal "F").

 If we want to tell the computer to say "Hello!", or actually just the letter "H", all we have to do is tell the computer ***when*** the number 15 should represent the symbol "H".